 With a goal of empowering community leaders with an awareness of local, state and federal resources and partnerships, we hosted our first Sustainability Summit in Midlothian in September.
 More than 80 officials from the 125 Cook County communities participated in the four hour summit held at the Raday Lodge.
-Speakers included representatives from the U.S. Environmental Protection Agency, the Illinois Environmental Protection Agency, the Office of the Governor, the Illinois State Treasurer's office, Cook County, the Metropolitan Planning Council, Openlands, and the MWRD.
+Speakers included representatives from the U.S. Environmental Protection Agency, the Illinois Environmental Protection Agency, the Illinois Dept. of Natural Resources, the Office of the Governor, the Illinois State Treasurer's office, Cook County, the Metropolitan Planning Council, Openlands, and the MWRD.